Data Engineering on Google Cloud

 - Explain the baseline Google Cloud data replication and migration architecture.

-- Explain the functionality and use cases for the Storage Transfer Service.
+- Explain the functionality and use cases for Storage Transfer Service.

-- Explain the functionality and use cases for the Transfer Appliance.
+- Explain the functionality and use cases for Transfer Appliance.

 - Understand the features and deployment of Datastream.